 How to Sugar Cranberries for Cake Garnish

-Garnish the top of your cake with sugared cranberries for an easy and beautiful way to dress your red velvet cake.
+Garnish the top of your cake with sugared cranberries for an easy and beautiful way to dress your cake.
 The red berries make a striking presentation on the white cream cheese frosting.
 To begin, follow these steps:

 - Select fresh, hard cranberries and rinse them under cold water.